 Essential songs: "Nashville Blues," "Big City Stripper," "Just Along for the Ride"

-Once upon a time, Jack Ingram was a hero of Texas music throughout the 90s and early 2000s.
+Jack Ingram was a hero of Texas music throughout the 90s and early 2000s.
 He toured extensively, playing and living the Texas Country lifestyle and helping to usher in the next generation of Texas musicians.
-He collaborated with other artists like Charlie and Bruce Robison and penned the anthemic “Barbie Doll.”
+He collaborated with other artists like Charlie and Bruce Robison and penned the anthemic "Barbie Doll."
 Ingram later made a foray into mainstream country, but returned to the Texas music scene in 2016 with a new album, Midnight Motel.

 Essential songs: "Beat-up Ford," "Keep On Keepin On," "Run Away With You"